-There are many tools for creating a bootable drive, even Microsoft provides one of such tools.
+There are many tools for creating a Windows 10/11 bootable USB drive, even Microsoft provides one of such tools.
 But before explaining about the feature provided by Microsoft, let me put some light on how you can create bootable USB Flash Drive using a software called Rufus.

-How to create Bootable USB/DVD of Windows 10
+How to Create Windows 10/Windows 11 Bootable USB/DVD

 Step 1.
 To continue with the process, first download the software from here.
 Connect the USB flash drive and run the rufus.exe file.